nuadi/googlecrestscript/README.md

 * 10000032 : the region ID for the market of interest, in this case it's Sinq Laison
 * 60011866 : the station ID for the station with the market of interest, in this case it's Dodoxie
 * "sell" : if you want sell orders, or "buy" if you want buy orders
-* 1 : The last argument can be any value.
-Change it if you think Google isn't updating the price, which can happen sometimes.
+* 1 : The last argument can be any value, and is used to reload the function.
+Read [Troubleshooting](#troubleshooting) for more details.

 ## getMarketPriceList